 First of all, be aware that you can sue multiple parties and hold them liable for your injuries.
 Not only the manufacturer of the product can be held responsible for your injuries and damages, but also the assembler, installer, retailer, seller, and other parties in the distribution chain.

-Los Angeles Product liability lawyers at Compass Law Group P.C. explain that typically, the more parties you can name as defendants in your lawsuit, the larger the amount of financial compensation you can claim.
+Los Angeles product liability lawyer at Law Offices of Howard Craig Kornberg explains that typically, the more parties you can name as defendants in your lawsuit, the larger the amount of financial compensation you can claim.

 Second of all, don’t think that you can bring a product liability lawsuit against the manufacturer any time you want.
 Under California product liability laws, the statute of limitations (the maximum allowable amount of time to file a lawsuit) for personal injury is two years and three years for personal damage.